mllev/a.dom/README.md

 Advanced Data Oriented Markup

 ADOM is a language that compiles to HTML, has a terse syntax and a strong focus on data.
+Here's a live [playground](https://mllev.github.io/a.dom/).
+It was built with ADOM, and source can be found in this repo.
+The `build.js` file is how the site is compiled.

 This is what tags looks like:
 ```